-Page 2 of 2 - “First and foremost, I want to recruit kids with character,” Price said.
+“First and foremost, I want to recruit kids with character,” Price said.
 “I want to recruit winners; kids who are passionate and kids with a lot of pride.
 It's all about getting kids who are the right fit for our program.”

 Though it was a painful process, Price says gaining a year of experience has made him a better head coach.